adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

 The navigation middleware is implemented in the [`NavigationScorable`](Navigation\NavigationScorable.cs) class, which implements the `IScorable` interface by inheriting from `ScorableBase`.

-`NavigationScorable` uses it's `navigationCommands` variable to store all the navigation commands implemented in the bot. `navigationCommands` is populated with navigation commands in the constructor of `NavigationScorable`.
+`NavigationScorable` uses it's `navigationCommands` variable to store all the navigation commands implemented in the bot.

 ````C#
     public class NavigationScorable : ScorableBase<IActivity, string, double>